tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When fighting alongside allies that don’t normally get to add the escalation die to their attacks (summoned monsters, ranger’s pets, druids in animal form, most NPCs, those suffering from fear), you may choose at the start of your turn to give up the bonus from the escalation die until the start of your next turn.
 If you do so, all nearby allies who could not otherwise do so may add the escalation die to their attack rolls.

 **Quirk:** Shouts like a drill sergeant.

 ---

+#### Nocturnal Coat

+The eyes inscribed on this coat’s many brass buttons sometimes blink.
+You gain a +3 bonus to skill checks for rituals you perform at night (champion: +4, epic: +5).

+**Quirk:** Prefers to do all important things at night.

+---